 Most mushrooms have gills, like thin walls, under the cap and others have tubes.

 Some of them have a veil that grows over the gills or tubes and this veil tears as it gets bigger.
-It is the veil that you can see sometimes, that is attached to the stalk.
+It's the veil that you can see sometimes, when it's still attached to the stalk.

 Long ago, people believed that fairy rings of mushrooms were formed by footprints left by fairies dancing at night.